artgmrs/Devicely/readme.md

 - Add authentication and authorization.
 - In production, remove sensitive variables such as connection strings from the repository and move them to environment variables managed by your CI/CD provider.
 - If more complex queries are needed, consider a hybrid approach with Entity Framework and Dapper, or introduce a repository layer.
+- Create new table to store the device states and add it as FK at Device's table.
 - Add an AppService in the API layer to act as an interface between the Controller and Service layers.
 - Add versioning to the API (e.g., v1 folders).
 - Improve error handling with custom exceptions and validations (possibly with FluentValidation).